-The Book Thief Chapter 11 Summary Page 1
+The Book Thief Chapter 11 Summary

-The Smell of Friendship
+The Smell Of Friendship

 - One day, Hans and Liesel offer to deliver the washing for Rosa.
 Then they go to the Amper River, which extends past the town, toward Dachau, the concentration camp.

 - (Dachau was established in 1933, when Hitler took power, and was one of the first detention camps established by the Nazis.
 Read about the history of Dachau here.)

 - Hans plays the accordion.
 He looks perplexed by something, but Liesel doesn't understand the look until later.

 - The look is connected with the accordion, and the story is connected with the man who will soon show up at the Hubermanns' home.

 - The trips to Amper continue, unless the weather is bad, in which case they use the basement.